Scenario Analysis: Middle East War, Oil and the Stagflation Threat

 March 3, 2026

-The Iran war raises questions for multi-asset-class investors about the global economy, with oil at the center.
+The ongoing Middle East war raises questions for multi-asset-class investors about the global economy, with oil at the center.

 History is instructive here.
 Our research on U.S. equity-market drawdowns since 1946 shows that the most severe and prolonged sell-offs are almost always macroeconomic or fundamental in nature — and don’t arise from geopolitical shocks in isolation.